cpdean/vim-seeker/README.md

 based heavily on https://github.com/racer-rust/vim-racer

+This is great for both moving around a project based on the context of where you're editing things, or as a means of looking up how your project dependencies work or are documented because you're jumping to the actual source of the functions you're calling.

 ## Installation

+*NOTE: still in initial development.
+Haven't even tried to install it the right way*

 You need [seeker](https://github.com/cpdean/seeker) installed on your path.
 I currently clone the repo locally and `pip install -e .` it.

+You should be able to install it using Vundle or Pathogen in the usual ways.

+## Usage

+vim-seeker adds a new binding whenever you open an Elm file:

+`gd` - go to the definition of a function

+Because it does this with a regular jump, you can then use `CTRL-o` to jump back to where you were before, or `CTRL-i` to jump forwards through your jump history.

 ## Troubleshooting `seeker` bugs